 - Completion and submission of transportation and food service paperwork.
 The initial selection of bus stops and income eligibility for food services are now included in the re-enrollment packet.
-Confirmation of the bus stops, bus schedules, and if there are changes to income eligibility takes place at the engagement / orientation events held by the schools over the summer. - Re-enrollment is official when the student arrives for the first day of class of the new school year.
+Confirmation of the bus stops, bus schedules, and if there are changes to income eligibility takes place at the engagement / orientation events held by the schools over the summer. - Re-enrollment is official when the re-enrollment documents are complete and verified by the school, and the student arrives for the first day of class of the new school year.
 All families must keep the school informed if re-enrollment plans change.